scphall/thesis/README.md

 ======
 Backup of the ol' thesis.

-Thu 21 May | Total
+Fri 22 May | Total
 ---|---
-Words in text| 23551
+Words in text| 23498
-Words in headers| 214
+Words in headers| 209
-Words outside text (captions, etc.)| 2893
+Words outside text (captions, etc.)| 2899
-Number of headers| 73
+Number of headers| 70
 Number of floats/tables/figures| 84
-Number of math inlines| 926
+Number of math inlines| 930
 Number of math displayed| 101
-Files| 54
+Files| 55